Everyone is looking for the answer to the query of how to use keywords for SEO? So we have made this article to let you know everything.

 3. What separates my website from the competition?

-One of the easiest and most effective ways to gain valuable insight about keywords is to simply search for them.
-If you notice that there are many search ads above the organic results, then that keyword or key phrase is probably a lucrative option.
+One of the easiest and most effective ways to gain valuable insight into keywords is to simply search for them.
+If you notice that there are many search ads above the organic results, then that keyword or keyphrase is probably a lucrative option.
 On the other hand, those high-value keywords and phrases are usually used by larger businesses so the competition can be fierce.

 When your competition includes major household name brands, you may find that using a less common but still relevant word or phrase is a better option.
 You may not be the biggest fish in the ocean, but you can be the largest in the pond.
 Don’t let your organization become buried in Google searches because you refused to compromise vanity keywords.